 Topography

-Topographic information is obviously an important input to WAsP’s flow models.
+Topographic information is an important input to WAsP’s flow models.
 Specifically, WAsP’s terrain model takes as input maps of surface elevation, surface roughness, and optionally displacement height.

 In PyWAsP, instead of dealing with surface roughness maps and displacement height maps as completely separate layers, we deal with them as land cover maps, where patches of land are associated with specific land cover classes, each having specific surface characteristics (i.e. the surface roughness and displacement height).